bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 I considered climbing Jimmy Simpson Jr. ever since it appeared in More Scrambles in the Canadian Rockies.
 However, the scramble route looked tricky and held little appeal for me.
 Fortunately, a simpler route that's little more than a steep hike appears on Alltrails.
 It worked well except for the trail in the trees.
 On our descent, we found an alternative trail that we preferred.

 From the parking lot, Jonathan, Bernadette, Zora and I gazed up at Jimmy Jr. looming above Num-Ti-Jah Lodge.
-So close, there was no question it would be a short approach.
+It was so close that there was no question it would be a short approach.
 We hiked 550 m along Bow Glacier Falls Trail to the path leading to Jimmy Jr. The rudimentary trail climbs steadily up a steep, wooded slope.
 Occasionally, we stepped over logs, and where the path was tight, branches poked and scratched us.
 It wasn't easy to follow, and when we hit extensive deadfall, we were forced to go around.
 We ended up on a different trail although it led back to the main trail.

 Eventually, the trail leaves the forest and crosses a landscape of stunted evergreens bordered by cliffs.
 We followed the path to a break in the cliffs.
 After climbing a steep gully, we reached a perch with a grand view of Bow Lake.
 After viewing the scene, we turned to the broad ridge leading to the summit.